Investing in a Plantation Shutter

 WebMD offers this suggestion in the article, How to Allergy-Proof Your World, "Avoid dust-collecting Venetian blinds or long drapes.
 Replace old window coverings with shades or shutters."

-Shutters are a great way to help allergy-proof your windows as recommended by this guide, “5 Tips to Allergy-Proof Your Windows.”
-Wide 4 1/2″ louvers are also a great choice since shutters with large slats that are easy to vacuum and wipe down.
+Shutters are a great way to help allergy-proof your windows, as recommended by this guide, “5 Tips to Allergy-Proof Your Windows.”
+Wide 4 1/2″ louvers are also a great choice since shutters with large slats are easy to vacuum and wipe down.

-SHUTTER CLEAING GUIDE: Use a clean, dry feather duster, cloth or vacuum with brush attachment to gently remove dust and debris.
-To ensure through cleaning, wide the louvers or “slats” in the open and closed positions.
+Use a clean, dry feather duster, cloth, or vacuum with a brush attachment to gently remove dust and debris.
+To ensure thorough cleaning, widen the louvers or “slats” in the open and closed positions.
 Do not immerse the product in water or use abrasive chemical solvents.
-This may cause discoloration and the wood to warp.
-Ultrasonic cleaning is only recommended on “Premium Polyresin 3” shutters and is not recommend on wood and faux wood plantation shutters.
+This may cause discoloration and wood warping.
+Ultrasonic cleaning is recommended only for “Premium Polyresin 3” shutters and is not recommended for wood or faux wood plantation shutters.
 For best results, use a cotton cloth dampened with water on tough dirt and stains.
-Polyester cloths tend to create static that can attract more dust.
+Polyester cloths tend to create static that can attract more dust

 Custom Shutters and Resale Value

-Additionally, according to the article, What Adds Value to Your Home: Inside the Appraisal Process, by Eric Stewart,
+According to the article, What Adds Value to Your Home: Inside the Appraisal Process by Eric Stewart,

 The worst mistake you can make in this process is to decide to invest in wood shutters for your home, only to purchase a low-quality shutter that will not stand the test of time.
 Plantation Shutters from national manufacturers are tested, warrantied, and have stood the test of time for decades.
 Well-known manufacturers like Graber, Norman, Eclipse, and Timber all know what it takes to produce a quality shutter.
 Knowing how much a quality product should cost is also very important.